ansible-community/community-website/posts/archive/windows-package-management.md

 There is, however, a community project called Chocolatey that provides a full package management experience for Windows users.
 It helps take away some of the pain that comes with managing raw `setup.exe` and `.msi` files.
-And wouldn\'t you know, we have a module for it!
+And wouldn't you know, we have a module for it!

 But before we get into talking about the module, let's talk a little bit more about Chocolatey.
 A good comparison for people who might be Mac